‘This Is Us’ Finale To Feature ‘Painful’ Scene Never Before Seen On Television

 Take a look at the video below for a promo for the This Is Us finale, “Moonshadow.”

-[Featured Image NBC Facebook]
+[Featured Image by NBC/Facebook]